anjmao/angular2-production-workflow/README.md

   </body>
   ```

-  Ok so, by now we still don't have any bundle step but and system.js is still loaded from node_modules path.
-Don't worry because it time to create self executing SystemJs so it can be run without any external dependency.
-Our mission is to run gulp task wich can replace index.html file with bundled files for production use only and copy all this to dist folder.
-So we should have somethink like this:
+  Ok so, by now we still don't have any bundle step and system.js is still loaded from node_modules path.
+Don't worry because it's time to create self executing SystemJs bundles so it can be run without any external dependencies.
+Our mission is to run gulp task wich can replace index.html file with bundled files for production use and copy all this to dist folder.
+We should have somethink like this:

   *dist/index.html*
   ```html